weaveworks-experiments/flux-classic/site/getstarted.md

 to the local docker daemon, to listen for container events.
 * `--host-ip $HOST_IP` tell fluxd what IP address should be used on other hosts to connect to containers on this host.
-* `--listen-prometheus=:9000 --advertise-prometheus=$HOST_IP:9000`
-exposes metrics about connections and requests to Prometheus.

 Flux is now running, and you can check this in Docker: